Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

 The main limitation is simple.
 The appraiser does not walk through the home.
 That means the final opinion depends heavily on the quality of the available data, photos, remarks, measurements, and supporting documentation.

-To better understand how appraisers determine value, what factors carry the most weight, and how the full process works in this area, review this Wellington home appraisal guide.
+To better understand how appraisers determine value, what factors carry the most weight, and how the full process works, review this home appraisal guide.

 What Is an In-Person Appraisal?